Diseases Don't Just Happen Overnight.

 - Step 1: Contact our office by clicking here or via phone (561) 935-9233 and schedule an appointment.
 Email requests will be responded to expeditiously.
-A practice representative will reach out to you by return email, via voice or video conference and provide introduction.
+A practice representative will reach out to you by return email, via voice or video conference and provide an introduction.
 Should you have any questions about your upcoming clinic visit (inclusive of needed diagnostic tests or travel details), please feel free to ask.
 An open line of communication with your healthcare team is paramount to our delivery of the ultimate patient experience.

 - Step 2: Obtain the necessary diagnostic laboratory tests.
-Should you choose to undergo more advanced testing (cardiovascular, cognitive and body anthropometry) at the clinic, please make us aware at time of initial contact (via phone or contact form) to facilitate scheduling.
+Should you choose to undergo more advanced testing (cardiovascular, cognitive and body anthropometry) at the clinic, please make us aware at the time of initial contact (via phone or contact form) to facilitate scheduling.

 - Step 3: Just show up!
 Commit.
 Let us take care of the rest and set you on the proper path to health.